 13. Travel Somewhere New - Traveling has been a way to get over grief as old as time itself.
 Traveling someplace new will help you to embrace change in your life and it also has a way of broadening your perspective not just on your life, but life in general.
 Travel someplace new either by yourself is a self-reflective mindset or with a partner if you think that will help you.
 Either way, make sure to keep your mind open to the new experiences you'll encounter along the way.

 14. Stay Healthy – Working through any trauma requires a great deal of energy.
 If you live a healthy lifestyle that includes sufficient sleep and a healthy diet, it will help provide you with the stamina to cope with a breakup.
 Regular exercise will make you look better and feel stronger, which will increase your self-confidence.
 Exercise also releases endorphins that make you feel better.

 15. Avoid Self-Medicating – It is never a good choice to self-medicate to avoid the pain of a breakup.
 To do so only treats the symptom of the problem, not the cause.
 If the pain is unbearable, refer to any of the suggestions provided above that offer support.
 Seek compassion from those who care about you and understand that your pain is real.
-Self-medicating provides only a temporary escape, and can
+Self-medicating provides only a temporary escape.

 On Your Own Volition

 16. Embrace the Chaos – Chaos makes you move.
 It allows you the courage to be afraid, yet take a chance anyway.
 Working through the pain of a breakup requires bravery.
 It would be easy to sweep it all under the rug.
 But in doing so, you wouldn’t get from where you are to where you’d like to be.